IgniteUI/igniteui-docfx/en/components/icon.md

 #### Icon Size

-You can customize icons using CSS.
+You can customize the icons using CSS.
 The icon's size can be changed through the `font-size` property.
 Additionally to center it, set equal values to the `width` and `height` properties:

 ```scss
 .custom-size{